supercontainers/sc-tutorials/README.md

 Keywords: Containerized HPC, System Software and Runtime Systems, Scientific Software Development, DevOps

-## EC2 Login

-These will be provided the day of the tutorial.

 ## Abstract

 Within just the past few years, the use of containers has revolutionized the way in which industries and enterprises have developed and deployed computational software and distributed systems.
 The containerization model has gained traction within the HPC community as well with the promise of improved reliability, reproducibility, portability, and levels of customization that were previously not possible on supercomputers.
 This adoption has been enabled by a number of HPC Container runtimes that have emerged including Singularity, Shifter, Enroot, Charliecloud and others.